JetBrains/intellij-sdk-docs/basics/ide_development_instance.md

 ### Setting a JetBrains Runtime for DevKit-Based Plugin Projects
 The [Run Configuration](https://www.jetbrains.com/help/idea/run-debug-configuration.html) for a DevKit-based plugin project controls the JDK used to run and debug a plugin project in a Development Instance.
 The default Run Configuration uses the same JDK for building the plugin project and running the plugin in a Development Instance.
-To change the runtime for the Development Instance, set the _JRE_ field in the Run Configuration edit dialog to use a downloaded JetBrains Runtime.
+To change the runtime for the Development Instance, set the _JRE_ field in the Run Configuration edit dialog to downloaded JetBrains Runtime.

 ## Enabling Auto-Reload